● MEET THE TEAM ●

 Before the lockdown, Barrow Gurney did not have anywhere for locals and visitors to enjoy sports matches.
 We have already set up a Sky contract to offer rugby and football matches to the pub as and when they take place, and we will be launching different events to turn these into something that all can enjoy.

 Before the lockdown, the Motto had very little stock supplied by local vendors.
-One positive element attached to the changed and fluctuations in supplier availability has led to us sourcing more local produce, from producers very close to our pub.
-We now stock the Lovely Drinks range (brewed in Barrow Gurney), local honey (also from Barrow Gurney), local ice cream (made in Dundry), local eggs (from various local farmers) and all of our bakery products are provided by Split Tin Bakery in Redland.
-We have recently started stocking Long Ashton-distilled Gin (coupled with Barrow Gurney Lovely Drinks tonic), and as each day passes we seek out yet more local independent businesses to support.
+One positive element attached to changes and fluctuations in supplier availability is that we are now sourcing more local produce, from producers very close to our pub.
+We stock the Lovely Drinks range (brewed in Barrow Gurney), local honey (also from Barrow Gurney), local ice cream (made in Dundry), local eggs (from various local farmers) and all of our bakery products are provided by Split Tin Bakery in Redland.
+We have recently started stocking Long Ashton-distilled Gin (coupled with Barrow Gurney Lovely Drinks tonic), cured meats from Somerset Charcuterie (based in Wrington), various local farmers and hobby gardeners provide us with fresh and locally grown fruit and vegetables, and as each day passes we seek out yet more local independent businesses to support.
 We will be forever grateful for the encouragement and support that we’ve received here at the Motto, and we want to pay that support forwards by striving to stock local produce as much as possible.